 True Narratives

-(A slave mother writes of her child, from whom she has been separated:)
+A slave mother writes of her child, from whom she has been separated:

 Days, weeks, and months passed, and there came no news of Ellen.
 I sent a letter to Brooklyn, written in my grandmother's name, to inquire whether she had arrived there.
 Answer was returned that she had not.
 I wrote to her in Washington; but no notice was taken of it.
 There was one person there, who ought to have had some sympathy with the anxiety of the child's friends at home; but the links of such relations as he had formed with me, are easily broken and cast away as rubbish.
 Yet how protectively and persuasively he once talked to the poor, helpless slave girl!
 And how entirely I trusted him!
 But now suspicions darkened my mind.
 Was my child dead, or had they deceived me, and sold her? . . . .

 At the end of six months, a letter came to my grandmother, from Brooklyn.
 It was written by a young lady in the family, and announced that Ellen had just arrived.
 It contained the following message from her: "I do try to do just as you told me to, and I pray for you every night and morning."
 I understood that these words were meant for me; and they were a balsam to my heart.
-The writer closed her letter by saying, "Ellen is a nice girl, and we shall like to have to have her with us.
+The writer closed her letter by saying, "Ellen is a nice girl, and we shall like to have her with us.
 My cousin, Mr. Sands, has given her to me, to be my little waiting maid.
 I shall send her to school, and I hope some day she will write to you herself."
 This letter perplexed and troubled me.
 Had my child's father merely placed her there till she was old enough to support herself?
 Or had he given her to his cousin, as a piece of property?
 If the last idea was correct, his cousin might return to the south at any time, and hold Ellen as a slave.
 I tried to put away from me the painful thought that such a foul wrong could have been done to us.
 I said to myself, "Surely there must be some justice in man;" then I remembered, with a sigh, how slavery perverted all the natural feelings of the human heart.
 It gave me a pang to look on my light-hearted boy.
 He believed himself free; and to have him brought under the yoke of slavery, would be more than I could bear.
 How I longed to have him safely out of the reach of its power!

-[Harriet Jacobs, Incidents in the Life of a Slave Girl (1861), Chapter XXVII, New Distination for the Children.]
+[Harriet Jacobs, Incidents in the Life of a Slave Girl (1861), Chapter XXVII, “New Distination for the Children”.]

 Imaginary